pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 1 row in set
 ```

-As you can see, the index `fk` is auto create for foreign key usage.
+As you can see, the index `fk` is created automatically for the foreign key.

 #### Validate

-Create a table with foreign key, check following condition when build DDL job and DDL owner received DDL job(aka Double-Check):
+Create a table with foreign key, check the following conditions when a DDL job is built and the DDL owner received a DDL job(aka Double-Check):

 - whether the user have `REFERENCES` privilege to the foreign key references table.
 - Corresponding columns in the foreign key and the referenced key must have similar data types.
 The size and sign of fixed precision types such as INTEGER and DECIMAL must be the same.
 The length of string types need not be the same.
 For nonbinary (character) string columns, the character set and collation must be the same.
 - Supports foreign key references between one column and another within a table.
 (A column cannot have a foreign key reference to itself.)
-- Require indexes on foreign keys and referenced keys so that foreign key checks can be fast and not require a table scan.
+- Indexes on foreign keys and referenced keys are required, because the foreign key check can be fast and do not require a table scan.
 The size and sign of fixed precision types such as INTEGER and DECIMAL must be the same.
 The length of string types need not be the same.
 For nonbinary (character) string columns, the character set and collation must be the same.
-- Index prefixes on foreign key columns are not supported.
+- Prefixed indexes on foreign key columns are not supported.
 Consequently, BLOB and TEXT columns cannot be included in a foreign key because indexes on those columns must always include a prefix length.
 - Does not currently support foreign keys for tables with user-defined partitioning.
 This includes both reference and child tables.
-- A foreign key constraint cannot reference a virtual generated column, but stored generated column is ok.
+- A foreign key constraint cannot reference any virtual generated columns, but the stored generated columns are fine.

 #### Handle In DDL Owner

 When DDL Owner handle create table job, DDL owner need to create a new table, and update the reference tables information.

 At the same point in time, there may be two versions of the schema in the TiDB cluster, so we can't create new table and
-update all reference tables in one schema version, since this may break foreign key constrain, such as delete reference table
+update all reference tables in one schema version, since this may break foreign key constraint, such as delete reference table
 without foreign key constrain check in child table.

 ```sql